 Level 2 rule violations involve more serious misconduct.
-Consequences for Level 2 rule violations warrant up to 5 days out of school suspension (OSS).
+Consequences for Level 2 rule violations may warrant in-school intervention or 1 to 5 days out-of-school suspension (OSS).
 Principals may recommend alternative placement or long-term suspension based upon the presence of aggravating factors.